ZhengLi95/User-Equilibrium-Solution/README.md

 1. Parameters in the link performance function such as `TrafficFlowModel._alpha` and `TrafficFlowModel._beta` are directly exposed to users, one can revise them if necessary.
 2. Notice the mutual correspondence between the input data while writing them into the `data.py`.
 3. When the program doesn't go well, please firstly use `TrafficFlowModel.__str__` (which is already contained in `TrafficFlowModel.report`) to print all the current parameters for ensuring all the data having been introduced into model correctly.
-4. In the file `main.py`, all the common methods of `TrafficFlowModel` class are given in advance, which are guidelines for the user, and all functions in the repository are more or less with illustrations.
+4. In the file `main.py`, all the most-used methods of `TrafficFlowModel` class are given, which are guidelines for the user; and all functions in the repository are more or less with illustrations.
+5. It happens that the travelling time of paths in each group are not approximately equal (Thanks to @Sword-holder and his team members for pointing out this phenomenon), since some paths have zero flow.
+However, in general the number of paths is greater than that of links, which implies the linear map between `link_flow` and `path_flow` cannot be neither surjective nor injective, so we cannot mathematically obtain the `path_flow` from the `link_flow` (no solution, or by Fredholm Alternative infinitely many solution), and need to manually analyze if the solution is of user equilibrium.
-5. This program is not numerical stable when it encounters big road network.
+6. This program might not be numerical stable when it encounters big road network.
-6. If you have trouble with implementing of model, or find some bugs, please contact [me](mailto:zheng.andrea.li@gmail.com).
+7. If you have trouble with implementing of model, or find some bugs, please contact [me](mailto:zheng.andrea.li@gmail.com).

 ## SAMPLE